shomeier/NemakiWareWiki/Install.md

   - Each item in the installer can be skipped.
 For example:
     - You can reinitialize only CouchDB.
     - You can update only war files + tomcat server.

+# Start up
+- Make sure you have already run CouchDB before starting NemakiWare
+- Then, all you need to do is just run the tomcat server
+  `sh <TOMCAT_PATH>/bin/startup.sh`